rb1t/tablet-config/README.md

 ### Usage

-Manually run the script, or set to start with your login scripts
+Manually run the script, or set to start with your login scripts.

+### Known issues

+- The touch strip / slider doesn't appear to be woriking properly.

 ### Customizing / Mapping notes